Mhynx/ExtellaLink-BaseCamp/README.md

 # ExtellaLink-BaseCamp
 A map for VRChat based on the main base camp map from Fate/Extella Link.
-Made by Mhynx and SonikoKatsura:
+Made by Mhynx and SonikoKatsura.

 Our Discords:
  - **Mhynx#0420**
  - **Mhynx#0420**